enzolutions/generator-marionette-drupal/README.md

 ##ToDo

-- [ ] Update documentation for form sub generator
+- [ ] Update form sub generator so review image fields and body fields
 - [ ] Update documentation about list of commands implemented in grunt
 - [ ] Create RoadMap
 - [ ] Update Forms project to enable image fields